redrook/rookshot/one.md

 [Dakota] Well?

 [Mark] Fine.
 I'll play with you guys.
-But only until I have a better K/D than her.
-What is it?
+But only to honor my commitment to being better than her at everything.
+Once I've got a higher K/D I'm out.
+What's hers?

 Dakota and Addison exchange a look.